PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 For Storage Between Trips

-If leaving kayak on vehicle temporarily:
+If leaving a kayak on your vehicle temporarily between outings:

 • Loosen straps to prevent heat damage